-The capability to send large files is a modern convenience.
 A lot of file types have increased in quality, which made them expand in size.
-Successfully take advantage of these three different methods to sending large files.
+Make sure you keep up by taking advantage of these three different methods to send large files.

 Compression works great for sending many different files.
 Compression makes the physical size of the file smaller.
 Imagine you have a bag of potato chips and someone offered you one million dollars to fit it inside of a purse.
 Certainly you’d be able to compress the bag until it fits.
 And, unlike the chips you’ve just ruined, file compression doesn’t wreck the file you want to compress.
 The file will also send much quicker.